IdentityError/GeneticNN/README.md

 **3) Mutation**

 ### Selection
 During this step the fitness function *(ff)* is calculated for each individual and the fittest individuals are selected as the designated to pass their DNA to the progeny.
-Usually, each individual has a certain probability of being selected, proportional to the fitness.
+Usually, each individual has a certain probability of being selected, proportional to their fitness.
 In this project, in order to accelerate the convergence to the optimal, at each generation, only the two fittest individual are going to be selected.

 ### Crossover
 In this step the actual mixing of the DNA is implemented.
-As the *ff*, there is no predefined way to implement this step.
+There is no predefined way to implement this step.
 In this project the mixing of the DNA only concerns the weight matrices.
-Since the two fittest individual are selected, the DNA is not equally selected from the two individuals, instead, the fittest one, is responsible of 2/3 of the DNA.
+Since the designated individuals are the two fittest, the DNA is not equally selected from both of them, instead, the fittest one, is responsible of handing down the 2/3 of the DNA.
 In conclusion the child DNA is copied from the fittest one and then once every three cycles the DNA is selected from the partner.
 This can easily be implemented as follows:

 ```C#
    for (int i = 0; i < rows; i++)